-- Although College and course requirements are set and communicated to all applicants, certain exceptions may apply.
-These are at the discretion of the Head of Faculty and may include reasons such as interrupted schooling, portfolio instead of grades on entry, medical difficulties, home education, previous relevant employment and experience and previous non-academic achievement.
-The final decision is made by the Head of Faculty and may include conditions of enrolment. - Applications from students under the age of 16 on 31st August prior to their course start date should be made by their school or current education provider. - The College has the right to refuse admission to a course, where the applicant does not meet the criteria set out in the relevant funding guidance. - The College has the right to refuse admission to apprenticeship training where the student does not meet entry requirements of the programme or where their current employment does not cover the scope of the apprenticeship.
+- Although college and course requirements are set and communicated to all applicants, certain exceptions may apply.
+These are at the discretion of the Head of Faculty and may include reasons such as interrupted schooling, portfolio instead of grades on entry, medical difficulties or home schooling.
+The final decision is made by the Head of Faculty and may include conditions of enrolment. - Applications from students under the age of 16 on 31st August prior to their course start date should be made by their school or current education provider.

+- The College has the right to refuse admission to a course, where the applicant does not meet the criteria set out in the relevant funding guidance. - The College has the right to refuse admission to apprenticeship training where the student does not meet entry requirements of the programme or where their current employment does not cover the scope of the apprenticeship.